chaithrareddy47/Namaste-React-0-to-Mastery-Akshay-Saini/README.md

-# React-Zero-To-Mastery By Akshay Saini
+# Namaste React  Course from Zero to Hero 🚀 by Akshay Saini Founder of NamasteDev.
+This repository for Assignments & Class Notes taken during class

 ## Day-01 Inception
 ### Topics Covered
  - Created a new git repo